joaofazolo/boca-docker/README.md

 docker compose -f docker-compose.yml -f docker-compose.prod.yml down
 ```

-## :whale::whale: HOW TO DEPLOY IT TO A SWARM:
+## :whale: HOW TO DEPLOY IT TO A SWARM:

 * Create the stack (make sure Docker Engine is already running in [swarm mode](https://docs.docker.com/engine/swarm/swarm-mode/)):